ilpech/r18/README.md

 # r18

-project on statistical study of the problem of rounded 18-chromosome of human
+project on proteomic research of the problem of rounded 18-chromosome of human